jonnor/microfridge/README.md

 DONE
 -----
-* Initial support for ESP8266 devices for MicroFlo
+* MicroFlo: Basic support for ESP8266 devices
+* MicroFlo: Initial support for MQTT (on Linux)

 TODO
 -----